-But there are a few approaches you can do to make your furnace less noisy this winter.
+But there are a couple of steps you can do to make your furnace less noisy this winter.

-1. Request Annual Furnace Maintenance
+1. Book Annual Furnace Maintenance

-2. Routinely Put in a New Furnace’s Air Filter
+2. Routinely Install a New Furnace’s Air Filter

-Our advice for replacing your furnace filter:
+Our suggestions for installing a new furnace filter:

-- Flat filter: Monthly
+- Flat filter: Every month

 - Pleated filter: Every three months